Zishan-Rahman/kaltura_downloader/README.md

 ## Todo (this section is for [Zishan](https://github.com/Zishan-Rahman/kaltura_downloader))

 - Basically wait until [POPLOPUK](https://github.com/POPLOPUK/kaltura_downloader) does everything he wants to do (I plan to either merge his changes into my fork or vice versa)
 - Get this darn thing working on my computer!
-All I did so far was comment out 2 lines! 🙃
+All I did so far was comment out 2 lines, and soon I uncommented those lines again because the program just stopped working (for some reason)! 🙃
+- Maybe delete this repository?

 ## Confirmed working on